tgr-braiins/braiins-os-docs/farm-proxy-en/source/index.rst

  * **Regular monitoring** in Grafana dashboard bundled in the Braiins Farm Proxy, with the possibility to build your own custom monitoring solution via a **monitoring API**.
  * Braiins OS+ users can benefit from **dev fee hashrate aggregation** for more bandwidth savings.
 Braiins Farm Proxy can aggregate both the farm’s hashrate and dev fee hashrate.
- * If the target endpoint is Slush Pool, an **encrypted connection** is supported to ensure data privacy and protection from hashrate hijacking.
+ * If the target endpoint is Braiins Pool, an **encrypted connection** is supported to ensure data privacy and protection from hashrate hijacking.
  * Braiins Farm Proxy is completely **free** software.